Nicholas Kristof: Iraq War

-Kristof was opposed to the Iraq war and grew further opposed as time went on.
-In a column published on January 28, 2003, he summarized his position writing "If we were confident that we could oust Saddam with minimal casualties and quickly establish a democratic Iraq, then that would be fine -- and such a happy scenario is conceivable.
+Kristof was opposed to the Iraq War and grew further opposed as time went on.
+In a column published on January 28, 2003, he summarized his position by writing, "If we were confident that we could oust Saddam with minimal casualties and quickly establish a democratic Iraq, then that would be fine -- and such a happy scenario is conceivable.
 But it's a mistake to invade countries based on best-case scenarios."
-He continued: "Frankly, it seems a bad idea to sacrifice our troops' lives -- along with billions of dollars -- in a way that may add to our vulnerability."
+He continued, "Frankly, it seems a bad idea to sacrifice our troops' lives -- along with billions of dollars -- in a way that may add to our vulnerability."

-Kristof was criticized at the time for reporting that Iraqis opposed an American invasion; Andrew Sullivan was among Kristof's critics and in 2018, on the 15th anniversary of the war, he apologized to Kristof in a tweet.
+Kristof was criticized at the time for reporting that Iraqis opposed an American invasion.
+Andrew Sullivan was among Kristof's critics but in 2018, on the 15th anniversary of the war, apologized to Kristof in a tweet.

-In a column published on August 27, 2002, in a column titled "Wimps on Iraq," he wrote "To us the existing Iraq debate seems largely beside the point; the real issue isn't whether we want to overthrow Saddam, but what price we would have to pay to get the job done."
+In a column published on August 27, 2002, "Wimps on Iraq", he wrote "To us the existing Iraq debate seems largely beside the point; the real issue isn't whether we want to overthrow Saddam, but what price we would have to pay to get the job done."
 He concludes, after detailing five practical concerns about invading Iraq, "So if Mr. Bush were really addressing these concerns, weighing them and then concluding that on balance it's worth an invasion, I'd be reassured.
 But instead it looks as if the president, intoxicated by moral clarity, has decided that whatever the cost, whatever the risks, he will invade Iraq."
 In the same column, he wrote, "President Bush has convinced me that there is no philosophical reason we should not overthrow the Iraqi government, given that Iraqis themselves would be better off, along with the rest of the world.
 But Mr. Bush has not overcome some practical concerns about an invasion."

-In a column titled "The Day After" in September 2002, Kristof wrote, "In one Shiite city after another, expect battles between rebels and army units, periodic calls for an Iranian-style theocracy, and perhaps a drift toward civil war.
+In the column "The Day After" in September 2002, Kristof wrote, "In one Shiite city after another, expect battles between rebels and army units, periodic calls for an Iranian-style theocracy, and perhaps a drift toward civil war.
 For the last few days, I've been traveling in these Shiite cities—Karbala, Najaf and Basra—and the tension in the bazaars is thicker than the dust behind the donkey carts.
 So before we rush into Iraq, we need to think through what we will do the morning after Saddam is toppled.
 Do we send in troops to try to seize the mortars and machine guns from the warring factions?
 Or do we run from civil war, and risk letting Iran cultivate its own puppet regime?"